This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 - Counting the number of fields in an aggregate in C++20 — part 2

-The first problem is relatively easy to understand.
-It’s mainly because the conversion produced by T()
+The first problem is relatively easy to understand, mainly because conversions produced by T() types are all prvalues.
+Lvalue references cannot bind to prvalues, but rvalue references can.

 static_assert(!std::is_constructible_v<int&, Any>); // false